Indianapolis International Airport: Recent years

 International service to IND has increased in recent years.
 On October 21, 2024, Aer Lingus announced nonstop flights to Dublin, Ireland beginning May 2025, marking the first transatlantic flight out of Indianapolis since 2020.
 In March 2025, American Airlines announced service to Punta Cana in the Dominican Republic.
 In April, Delta Air Lines announced service to Cancún.
 In August of the same year, Southwest Airlines announced service to San José del Cabo in Mexico, then in early October Southwest Airlines also announced non-stop service to San Juan in Puerto Rico.

+On December 22, 2025, AAR Corp., an aircraft maintenance service to commercial and government customers announced they would be permanently closing AAR Indianapolis by February 28, 2027.
+AAR started layoffs of the almost 330 employees on February 15, 2026.
+AAR leased the 367000 sqft hangar at IND beginning in 2004, a hangar which was originally occupied by United Airlines until 2003.

 Facilities

 Airport hotel

 The Indianapolis Airport Authority voted on February 21, 2025, to build a new hotel at the airport.
 The 253-room Marriott Westin-branded hotel will connect to the west side of the terminal parking garage, allowing direct access to the airport terminal.
 The hotel will feature a full-service restaurant, a seventh-floor lounge area with an airfield view open to the public, a fitness center, approximately 10000 sqft of meeting space, and dedicated parking with valet.
 Groundbreaking for the Westin Indianapolis Airport hotel began in June 2025, with anticipated completion of the almost $206 million project in December 2027.